 For thousands of years people reacted to eclipses with horror.
-The Chinese word for eclipse means "eat," since it appeared that the Sun or Moon was being consumed.
-Lunar eclipses would have been quite an ordeal, lasting for several hours with the face of the Moon the color of blood as it's "consumed."
+The Chinese word for eclipse means "eat", since it seemed that the Sun or Moon was being consumed.
+Lunar eclipses would have been quite an ordeal, since they last for a long time, and the face of the Moon is often the color of blood when it's "consumed".

-Eclipses happen because of the interactions of the Moon, the Sun and the Earth as the Moon and Earth move in their orbits.
-Some of the ancient Greek philosophers, including Aristotle (384-382 B.C.E.) realized that the darkening of the Moon during a lunar eclipse was the Earth's shadow.
-From this they also understood that the Earth was spherical because of the shape of the shadow was always round.
+Eclipses happen through interactions of the Moon, the Sun and the Earths.
+Some of the ancient Greek philosophers, including Aristotle (384-382 BCE.), realized that the darkening of the Moon during a lunar eclipse was the Earth's shadow.
+From this they also understood that the Earth was spherical because the shape of the shadow was always rounded.

-There are two parts to the Earth's shadow: the penumbra and the umbra, as you can see in Fred Espenak's diagram.
+There are two parts to the Earth's shadow: the penumbra and the umbra.
 The umbra is darker because Earth blocks the Sun's direct rays, but there is some direct sunlight in the penumbra.
 You would scarcely notice the subtle darkening of the Moon passing through the penumbra.

-The Moon would be black in a lunar eclipse if Earth had no atmosphere.
+When the Moon is fully eclipsed, it's a reddish color.
+It would be black if Earth had no atmosphere.
 However sunlight filters through the atmosphere.
-Sunlight is a mixture of all the colors of the spectrum and our atmosphere tends to absorb the blue end of the spectrum, leaving the red colors.
+Sunlight is a mixture of all the colors of the spectrum, and our atmosphere scatters the bluer light, leaving the red colors.
 The more air the light travels through, the redder it becomes.
-If you look overhead at the blue sky, you will see that the blue color is most intense straight overhead, since the light travels the shortest distance to your eyes.
+If you look straight up at the blue sky, you will see that the blue color is most intense straight overhead, since the light travels the shortest distance to your eyes.
 If you're looking at the setting Sun, the light has traveled a much longer distance and is noticeably red.

 (1) Fred Espenak, "Lunar Eclipses for Beginners" http://www.mreclipse.com/Special/LEprimer.html